eClinicalWorks Blog Details

 Say “Thanks, doc” to a Doctor on National Doctors’ Day

 Take time to say thanks on National Doctors’ Day

-In 1958, the U.S. House passed a resolution recognizing the day, and in 1990 President George H.W.
-Bush signed a measure formally creating National Doctors’ Day.
+In 1958, The U.S. House passed a resolution recognizing the day.
+In 1990, President George H.W.
+Bush signed a measure that formally created National Doctor’s Day.

-On this day, we at eClinicalWorks say thank you to every doctor across our nation and encourage patients everywhere to take a moment to remember their doctors in thoughts or words.
-Whether you drop them a note, send a red carnation, or give them a shoutout on social media, please take a moment to remember these caregivers on National Doctors’ Day!
+On this day, we at eClinicalWorks say “Thanks, doc,” to every doctor across the country and encourage you to take a moment to appreciate your doctor.
+Whether you drop them a note, send a red carnation, or shout them out on your socials, please take a moment to remember your caregiver on National Doctors’ Day on March 30.